Home

 POST-SEASON

-• Hit .357 in six post-season series (94 points higher than next HOF catcher)
+• Hit .357 in six post-season series-11th best all-time and 94 points higher than next HOF catcher)

 • Postseason OPS (.874) higher than every Hall of Fame Catcher except one